 Accidents that involve a bus are not as simple as car-on-car accidents – especially if you’re injured.
 Most buses in Boston are owned and operated by the Massachusetts Bay Transportation Authority (MBTA).
 If you or a loved one has been injured in an accident involving a bus, it is critical that you hire a Boston car accident lawyer.
-At DiBella Law Offices, P.C., we offer our clients over a decade of experience in personal injury law in the City of Boston.
+At DiBella Law Offices, P.C., we offer our clients nearly two decades of experience in personal injury law in the City of Boston.

 There are other incidents where a passenger can sustain injuries on a bus.
 A sudden stop by a bus driver can result in passengers being thrown to the ground or slammed against the side of the bus.
 Passengers could also become the victim of a trip-and-fall upon entering or exiting the bus, if the steps have been damaged.
 Pedestrians and bikers can easily become the victim of a bus accident if the driver is distracted or fatigued.

 There are many potential causes of bus accidents in the Boston area.
 And the cause of the accident will be important as you begin the process of filing a claim for your injury.
 Some of the leading causes of bus accidents include:

 Bus driver negligence can include failing to follow the laws of the road, such as speed limit or signaling for a lane change, or driving when fatigued or distracted by an electronic device like a cell phone.
 Buses are outfitted with an array of mirrors to allow drivers a clear field of vision.
 Each time a driver enters a bus, it is his or her responsibility to adjust the mirrors and check for full visibility before driving anywhere.
 In addition, during training, bus drivers are taught to lean in various directions to increase and improve visibility when driving and especially when making turns.